pdp2shirts/FAS-ansible-use-cases/docs/03-waf-policy-manipulation-readme.rst

 .. note::

-   This Playbook will also detect if Blocked URL or IP already exists and only add what is new.
+   This Playbook will also detect if blocked URL or IP already exists and only add what is new.

    This script can be modified to work on other URLs or IP’s by editing the Blocked_URLs and/or Blocked_IPs section inside of the f5_vars.yaml